Particular/docs.particular.net/nservicebus/hosting/selecting.md

 ### Cloud Services

 Cloud Services provide worker roles for background processes.
-With the introduction of Azure AppServices, with it's extended features, Cloud Services is less likely to be a good choice for NServiceBus endpoints.
+With the introduction of Azure AppServices, with its extended features, Cloud Services is less likely to be a good choice for NServiceBus endpoints.

 ## Amazon Web Services